 Yesterday at Guantanamo, 10/21 Session: Hearing Canceled as Translators “Can’t Do Two Things at One Time”

 Camp Justice was quiet yesterday.
-Based on the need for translators to complete a last-minute assignment, Judge Pohl cancelled a hearing scheduled for Wednesday in the military commission trial of five Guantanamo Bay detainees accused of orchestrating the 9/11 attacks.
+Based on the need for translators to complete a last-minute assignment, Judge Pohl cancelled a pre-trial hearing scheduled for Wednesday in the military commission trial of five Guantanamo Bay detainees accused of orchestrating the September 11th attacks.